syncfusion-content/wpf-docs/wpf/DocIo/Importing-and-Exporting.md

 {% endhighlight   %}

-> Note: Currently inserting XHTML formatted string in the Word document is not supported in Silverlight and Windows Phone 8 applications.
+N> Currently inserting XHTML formatted string in the Word document is not supported in Silverlight and Windows Phone 8 applications.